A Common Turn: Critical reception

-A Common Tern was met with "universal acclaim" reviews from critics.
+A Common Turn was met with "universal acclaim" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 81 based on 7 reviews.
 AnyDecentMusic? gave the release a 7.9 out of 10 based on 9 reviews.

 In a review for Beats Per Minute, Rob Hakimian wrote: "Having a voice as rich and immediately captivating as Savage does is one thing, but knowing how to deploy it is where she excels.
 Songs about the trials of sexual relationships are what many will likely come into this album expecting.
-A Common Tern is at its best when Savage is purely focused on herself, plumbing the depths of her psyche and existential angst."
+A Common Turn is at its best when Savage is purely focused on herself, plumbing the depths of her psyche and existential angst."
 Jamie Wilde of Clash explained: "This is a gem of an album.
 Personal, honest and highly emotive, it tackles big questions; but most of all, it dares to be vulnerable.
-A Common Tern is undoubtedly one of the most notable releases of 2021 so far, marking a very impressive and well-earned return to music for Anna B Savage."
-Dan Cromb of The Line of Best Fit said: "A Common Tern serves as an excellent commentary on modern life, with some intensely personal struggles that others might be wary of sharing, lined up and forensically examined.
+A Common Turn is undoubtedly one of the most notable releases of 2021 so far, marking a very impressive and well-earned return to music for Anna B Savage."
+Dan Cromb of The Line of Best Fit said: "A Common Turn serves as an excellent commentary on modern life, with some intensely personal struggles that others might be wary of sharing, lined up and forensically examined.
 The instrumentation is sparse where it needs to be, opening up space for Savage to trade on the richness of her voice.
 There are moments, however, such as on "Corncrakes", where the strumming of guitars reaches an almost frenzied level."

 Writing for The Quietus, Laviea Thomas reviewed the album: "In this ten-track whirlwind, Savage dives deep as she aligns herself with the earth, flickering microscopic changes as the softness of her vocals float you between fantasy and reality.
-Humble, translucent and just simply mesmerising, in A Common Tern you get to see Savage at her most vulnerable – and, ironically, at her strongest yet.
-Sculpted over the last three years, A Common Tern is the perfect accumulation of Savage's best work, assisted with the assistance of singer-songwriter William Doyle – who helped towards some of the production."
+Humble, translucent and just simply mesmerising, in A Common Turn you get to see Savage at her most vulnerable – and, ironically, at her strongest yet.
+Sculpted over the last three years, A Common Turn is the perfect accumulation of Savage's best work, assisted with the assistance of singer-songwriter William Doyle – who helped towards some of the production."